withered-flowers/apps-valentine-showcase/README.md

 - [CONTENT] Just read `src/content/loves/main.md` to change the text / image
 - [COLOR] Just modify it directly on `tailwind.config.mjs`
 - [FONT] Just modify it directly on `font.css` and `tailwind.config.mjs`

+## How to deploy?
+- Vercel
+  - Using your own git repo, next next next finish and deployed
+- Netlify
+  - Using your own git repo, next next next finish and deployed
+- Github Pages
+  - Just deploy it on github pages, workflows has been configured